 We are exposed to interest rate risk on our mortgage loans held for sale and IRLCs associated with our mortgage loan origination services.
 We manage this interest rate risk through the use of forward sales commitments on both a best efforts whole loans basis and on a mandatory basis.
 Forward sales commitments entered into on a mandatory basis are done through the use of commitments to sell mortgage-backed securities.
 We do not enter into or hold derivatives for trading or speculative purposes.
-The fair value of our IRLCs and forward sales commitments are reflected in other current assets and accrued and other liabilities, as applicable, with changes in the fair value of these commitments for a summary of the fair value of our forward sales commitments and our IRLCs.
+The fair value of our IRLCs and forward sales commitments are reflected in other current assets and accrued and other liabilities, as applicable, with changes in the fair value of these commitments recognized as revenue.
+The net fair value change for the periods presented were not material.
+See Note 4 to our consolidated financial statements for a summary of the fair value of our forward sales commitments and our IRLCs.